 - Several colour options

-Viewed from head-on Sky Glass looks elegant.
-With its minimalist stand, thin bezel trim, anodised finish, and acoustic mesh speaker grille, it has an understated, classy appearance.
+From head-on I’d describe Sky Glass as elegant: its minimalist stand, thin bezel trim, anodised finish, and acoustic mesh speaker grille give it an understated but classy appearance.

-Viewed from an angle and the illusion shifts.
-The Glass is a hefty unit with a depth of 477mm.
-The 55-inch model weighs 28kg with the stand, so it’s a relief that installation is performed by the courier service.
-Shift it on your own and you might put your back out and a solid surface to plant this set on is a must.
+But in reality, that’s an illusion.
+Viewed from an angle and the Glass is a hefty unit with a depth of 477mm.
+The 55-inch model weighs 28kg including the stand, so it’s a relief that installation is performed by the courier service.
+Move it by yourself and you might put your back out.
+Just putting it on the stand takes two people in our testing room.

 Irrespective of its dimensions, it has attracted admiring glances from the Trusted Reviews’ team.
 The review sample is the black Anthracite version, but Sky Glass brings colour to a living room with a choice of Ocean blue, Ceramic white, Racing green and Dusky pink to match your décor.